matchaxnb/ponygen/README.md

 It does not support what Pony does not support.

+## Preliminary notes

+Basically this is a hack, a helper for developers and by no means code to be exposed in production.

+Untested, just the minimal set of what I need.
+One hour of work or so.

+Published to help other people trying to do the same thing.

 ## Nice extras

 To automatically register an extension class to your PonyORM classes, use